Eleanor of Austria: Queen of Portugal

-Eleanor married her uncle by marriage, King Manuel I of Portugal, after a proposed marriage with her cousin, the future King John III of Portugal, did not occur.
-Her brother Charles arranged the marriage between Eleanor and the King of Portugal to avoid the possibility of Portuguese assistance for any rebellion in Castile.
+Eleanor married her uncle, King Manuel I of Portugal, after a proposed marriage with his son and her cousin, John, did not occur.
+Her brother Charles arranged the marriage between Eleanor and Manuel to avoid the possibility of Portuguese assistance for any rebellion in Castile.
 Manuel had previously been married to two of Eleanor's maternal aunts, Isabella of Aragon and Maria of Aragon.

 Manuel and Eleanor married on 16 July 1518.
-They had two children: the Infante Charles (born 18 February 1520 – died 15 April 1521) and the Infanta Maria (born 8 June 1521, and who was later one of the richest princesses of Europe).
-She became a widow on 13 December 1521, when Manuel died of the plague.
-As Queen Dowager of Portugal, Eleanor returned to the court of Charles in Spain.
-Eleanor's sister Catherine later married Eleanor's stepson, King John III of Portugal.
+They had two children: the Infante Charles (born 18 February 1520 – died 15 April 1521) and the Infanta Maria (born 18 June 1521, who was later one of the richest princesses of Europe).
+Eleanor became a widow on 13 December 1521, when Manuel died of the plague.
+As queen dowager, Eleanor returned to her brother's court in Spain.
+Eleanor's sister Catherine later married Eleanor's stepson, John III of Portugal.

 In July 1523, Eleanor was engaged to Charles III, Duke of Bourbon, in an alliance between Charles and Bourbon against France, but the marriage never took place.
 In 1526, Eleanor was engaged to King Francis I of France during his captivity in Spain.

 Queen of France

 The Treaty of Cambrai (1529; called La Paz de las Damas - "The Ladies' Peace") paused the conflict between Francis and Charles.
 It included the stipulation that the previously agreed upon marriage of Eleanor and Francis would take place.

 Eleanor left Spain in the company of her future stepsons, who had been held hostage by her brother.
 The group met Francis at the border, and then departed for an official entrance to Bordeaux.
 She was married to Francis on 4 July 1530.
-Eleanor was crowned Queen of France in Saint-Denis on 31 May 1531.
+Eleanor was crowned Queen of France at the Basilica of Saint-Denis on 31 May 1531.
 She was dressed in purple velvet at her coronation.
 They had no children.

 Eleanor was ignored by Francis, who seldom performed his marital obligations and preferred his lover Anne de Pisseleu d'Heilly.
 At the official entrance of Eleanor to Paris, Francis displayed himself openly to the public in a window with Anne for two hours.

 Queen Eleanor performed as the queen of France at official occasions, such as the wedding between her stepson Henry and Catherine de' Medici in 1533.
 She also performed charity and was praised for this.
 She also took her stepdaughters, Madeleine and Margaret, into her household to raise them further.

 As queen, Eleanor had no political power; however, she served as a contact between France and Emperor Charles.
 Queen Eleanor was present at the peace negotiations between Francis and Charles in Aigues-Mortes in 1538.
 In 1544, she was given the task of entering peace negotiations with Charles and their sister Mary of Hungary.
 In November 1544, she visited Charles in Brussels.